GERALD LOEB AWARDS ANNOUNCES CALL FOR ENTRIES FOR 2014 COMPETITION

-The Gerald Loeb Awards are the most prestigious honor in business journalism and were established in 1957 by the late Gerald Loeb, founding partner of E.F.
+The Gerald Loeb Awards are the most prestigious honor in business journalism nationwide and were established in 1957 by the late Gerald Loeb, founding partner of E.F.
 Hutton, to recognize writers, editors and producers who make significant contributions to the understanding of business, finance and the economy for both the private investor and the general public.
+UCLA Anderson had been presenting the awards since 1973.

 • Beat Reporting